 What Is Chickenpox?

 Chickenpox is a common childhood illness that causes a rash, itching, and fever.
-The virus that causes chickenpox, the varicella-zoster virus, is a member of the herpesvirus family.
+The virus that causes it, the varicella-zoster virus, is a member of the herpesvirus family.
 Once a person has had chickenpox, the virus remains dormant in the body and can later cause shingles, a painful condition that affects the nerves and skin.

 Causes & Types of Chickenpox